NCSU-App-Development-Club/ncsuguessr/README.md

    ```

 4. Scan the QR code in the terminal with your phone.

-## Game Rules

-- Each day, you'll be shown a random location from the NC State campus.
-- Guess the correct location by placing a marker on the map.
-- Earn points based on accuracy—the closer your guess, the higher your score.

 ## Contribution - App Development Club Members Only